API documentation

 Crypto.Protocol

-Modules for faciliting secure communications between parties, in most cases by leveraging cryptograpic primitives from other modules (example: Shamir’s Secret Sharing scheme).
+Modules for faciliting secure communications between parties, in most cases by leveraging cryptographic primitives from other modules (example: Shamir’s Secret Sharing scheme).

 Crypto.IO